Affects Version/s: Only available from nS Delta 10.0.X.

 - Choke options reduce the amount of ink around the edges of the printed color, which currently only works on the Print Server.

 The process of calibrating a DTG printer is similar to a default calibration but has several key differences.
 To properly calibrate the material and the white ink, we have to use black fabric, and we have to prepare the fabric with the specifications the printer maker requires.

-- We start a Calibration and on Color Mode we select 5-color or 6-color print, depending if we want different properties on the second layer of white ink.
+- We start a Calibration and on Color Mode we select a 5-color or 6-color print, depending on if we want different properties on the second layer of white ink.

 - We open Custom Ink Setup (three-point icon on Color Mode) and we set White ink as Black media so we can linearize this ink.

 - We set Total Ink Limit (Step 1) and Ink Cuts (Step 2) normally.

 - Usually, Re-Linearization (Step 3) is unneeded, so we can skip it.

 - In Black Generation, we will use GCR where we will find two different presets:

 - DTG-HQ will have high usage on the white ink mask (reduces dithering)